buoto/pushme-server/README.md

     API_URL=${API_URL:='api.pushme.neutrino.re'}
     curl $API_URL/send -d apikey=$API_KEY\&content=$1
     echo ''
 To send this push message only two things were required: API_KEY obtained from api (`/gen_key`) and actual message content.
+Then you can use it, for example to notify yourself that your production server has crashed or that somebody pinged you on weechat.

 ## About